How to help seniors get online

 The Be Connected learning resources include a short online course designed to help you support people as they learn to use computers and internet-connected devices or improve their digital skills.

 You will learn tips for effective language and techniques, and how to help people who are new to the internet overcome any barriers they may experience.

 Get access to online learning or find a community centre for face-to-face training.

 Community organisations committed to helping older Australians thrive in a digital world can get access to resources, grants and collaboration opportunities by becoming a Be Connected Network Partner.

 Library presentations for older Australians

-Libraries can take advantage of face-to-face presentations offered by eSafety’s education and training team to help improve the digital skills and confidence of older Australians in their community.
+Libraries can register to host and stream live Be Connected online presentations to help improve the digital skills and confidence of older Australians in their community.
 Find out more.